PLANTING THE SEEDS OF A MOVEMENT

 Erich Pearson, SPARC’s founder, moves to California to grow cannabis

 After graduating from Purdue University, Erich moved west to California.
-As he told Valley of the Moon Magazine in 2018, “From the time I was in middle school in Indiana, I had a landscape business and mowed lawns.
+As he said in an interview in 2018, “From the time I was in middle school in Indiana, I had a landscape business and mowed lawns.
 I grew marijuana, too, though my mother threw away my first crop.
 Now she says, ‘You’ve gone from cutting grass to growing grass.’”

 Erich starts the cannabis collective that would later become SPARC